 Sadly, as any professional trader knows, it is not that easy.
 There are many traders with superb trading strategies and systems, but still, regularly incur losses rather than reap profits.

-This article is for those interested in the stock market and day trading, as well as those who want to know how to determine what account size one should start with.
+This article is for those interested in the stock market and day trading, as well as for those who want to know how to determine the day-trading account size they should start with.

 But before we go any further, let’s first talk a little bit about day trading.